The Little Blue Truck by Alice Schertle & illustrated by Jill McElmurry is one of my granddaughter's favorites!

-This book is a wonderful book about friendship and kindness.
-It flows with the rhythm of rhyme and uses wonderful "sound" words which in school you may remember as examples of onomatopeia.
+This is a wonderful book about friendship and kindness.
+It flows with the rhythm of rhyme and uses "sound" words which in school you may remember as examples of onomatopoeia.

 The Little Blue Truck books offer so much more than a few minutes of reading - which in and of itself is extremely valuable to a child.

 Here are a few things to add to your reading time to enhance your child's development.
 I am not suggesting doing all these at one time nor making this fun book into a text book!